 With your champions’ help, identify those who are most likely to question the value of the strategy you’re proposing.
 Understand that while many will welcome, encourage, and offer advice for creating new ways of doing things, others will fear it, or be skeptical because of prior failures, or entrenched beliefs.
 You will want to include some of these people in your research interviews to ensure that they feel included in the process.

 4. Be aware of what other initiatives are underway.

 Part of mitigating conflict or redundancy later on is identifying and coming alongside other big projects and roadmaps that are already in flight (or that take flight during your project).
-This is especially true of other organizational projects that have an impact on customer experience.
-By working to integrate — and not supersede — these efforts, you can find additional champions and create a more cohesive plan.
+This is especially true of other organizational projects that have an impact on the customer relationship, or are working to improve existing experiences.
+By avoiding silos and instead working to integrate — and not supersede — these efforts, you can find additional champions and create a more cohesive plan.
 You’ll also create more impact for the customer while saving precious time, resources, and emotional energy.

 5. Budget time & money for sourcing & compensating research participants.

 It will almost always take more time than you expect to find the right people to talk to, so make sure to give yourself some buffer for this phase of work.

 You should also set aside some budget up front for research participant incentives.
 If you’re compensating people in the form of a stipend or a gift card, it should be significant enough that it generates interest from your ideal participants.
 Low interest from participants means you’ll spend a lot of time trying to find people to talk to, which can put the project timeline at risk.

 From an ethical research perspective, it’s important to make sure you’re compensating people fairly for the time they are giving to you.
 Providing a generous reward for research participation can also help increase the diversity of your research population.